 Quality investing includes identifying value stocks of companies with the characteristics of good businesses.
-We are going to examine the characteristics of quality that distinguish companies with good businesses from value traps.
+We are going to examine the characteristics of quality that distinguish between a real value investment and a value trap.

 Roots of Quality Investing

 Benjamin Graham, considered the father of value investing, put an emphasis on finding quality value stocks.
 His studies found that the biggest peril of buying bargain stocks was settling for low quality companies that were unable to compete.
 He argued that finding quality stocks was the key to successful value investing.

 Dylan Grice of Soceite Generale has drawn attention to quality investing by developing the “Quality Income Index” and launching a Quality Income ETN.
 Backtesting has shown that the “boring” dividend stocks of stable companies have outperformed more risky investments for long periods of time.

 Some analysts have chosen to use the Piotroski F-Score for a quality stock screen.
 The Piotroski F-Score concentrates on profitability, capital structure, and operating efficiency in evaluating the quality of a company.

 Good management is an intangible that is tough to beat.
 They have an ability to see opportunities and capitalize on them.
 Ideally you want companies with stable upper management and low turnover rates throughout upper and middle management.

 Companies with strong balance sheets have the ability to withstand adverse conditions or unexpected challenges.
 Companies with high debts can be burdened with resources being diverted to service the liabilities.
 Leverage (Debt/Equity) and Interest Coverage (EBITDA/Interest Expense) are two key ratios to consider.